When the Russian attack drones begin to swarm, the witches will come out.

 “All our plans have been shattered.
 But I’m still here to speed up the end.
 “It won’t be over without us,” say our girls.

 Anya, the office manager, is also a volunteer Witch.
-She can be seen in boots and a rifle in hand, scuffling over broken glass in rubble, with her office manager role.
+She can be seen in army boots and a rifle in hand, scuffling over broken glass in rubble, with her office manager role.
 She is now 52 and finds the military training empowering.

 “Under occupation I felt the utter futility of my existence.
 I could not help anyone else or defend myself.
 “I wanted to learn to use weapons so I could be of some use.”